Wells Fargo shifts strategy in bid to double credit card loans

 Consumers like Morris are a problem for Wells, which is far behind rivals in building up its credit card business.
 The bank said on Wednesday that it had just $32.3 billion in credit loans outstanding at the end of September, representing less than 4 percent of its total loans.

-At JPMorgan (JPM.N), in contrast, credit cards represented 16 percent of loans at the end of September, and at Bank of America Corp, (BAC.N) they were 10 percent.
+At JPMorgan, in contrast, credit cards represented 16 percent of loans at the end of September, and at Bank of America Corp, they were 10 percent.

 Wells Fargo hopes to boost its business to improve its profitability - it may double the loans it has on its books in the coming years, Chief Financial Officer John Shrewsberry told Reuters.